 Email: firstname.lastname@example.org / Telephone: 0161 3062621

 Shazia provides administrative support for the Higher Specialist Scientist Training (HSST) Programme.
-She joined MAHSE in June 2017 to cover the HSST administrator post for 12 months.
+She joined MAHSE in June 2017 as the HSST administrator .
 Prior to joining MAHSE, Shazia worked in postgraduate taught admissions and CPD administration in the School of Computer Science at The University of Manchester.

-MAHSE eLearning Technologists: Jamie Bazley and Ewan Chamings
+MAHSE eLearning Technologists: Ewan Chamings and Anna Leicester

-Jamie (left) joined the MAHSE team in February 2013 and works closely with learning technologists and academic programme staff.
+Ewan has been working within eLearning at the University of Manchester for over 10 years and works closely with learning technologists and academic programme staff.
 He is primarily responsible for supporting the academic community in the development and maintenance of electronically delivered, creative materials that support and enhance learning and teaching on the range of MAHSE programmes.
-Ewan is part of the Faculty of Biology, Medicine and Health eLearning team at the University of Manchester.
-Ewan started working with Jamie supporting the STP programmes in May 2016.

 Sarah has worked at the University for 17 years and was part of the original Modernising Scientific Careers (MSC) project team which established MAHSE on 1 January 2012.
 She is responsible for facilitating interactions between HEIs to ensure that contracts are in place for teaching on Healthcare Science (HCS) programmes as well as setting up funding models to ensure the fair distribution of resources across MAHSE.
 She also takes the lead on any new tendering and CPD opportunities.